KuroganeToyama/blog/src/content/blog/2025-12-05-nested-learning.md

 I, for one, am not into academia.
 Brain not beeg enough for that.
 I can still read papers if that helps.
 Some of my friends do be into academia though.

-The perks of having friends who are in academia is that you get to stay updated with latest researches and not having to comb through every sinlge post/comment on fricking Reddit and then receive a wildly misleading view of the research.
+The perks of having friends who are in academia is that you get to stay updated with the latest researches and not having to comb through every sinlge post/comment on fricking Reddit and then receive a wildly misleading view on the research.
 Plus, my friends know their stuff very well, so I get to hold intellectual conversations with them.
 And by that I mean I get to express my surprise about this and that and they get to enlighten me.
 It goes both ways.

 Around a month ago, a paper was released.
 The paper proposed a new paradigm in building and training AI models called nested learning.
 In case you haven't realized, the link to the paper is right at the top.
 I also didn't know about the existence of this paper until my friend told me.